TCMA: Text-Conditioned Multi-granularity Alignment for Drone Cross-Modal Text-Video Retrieval: Introduction

 \section{Introduction}

-Unmanned aerial vehicles (UAVs), commonly known as drones, have rapidly emerged as cost-effective, versatile, and easily deployable platforms for high-resolution, real-time aerial data collection.
-With recent surveys highlighting their roles in agentic intelligence \cite{TIAN2025103158}, remote sensing and orthoimage generation \cite{ZHANG202391}, wildfire management \cite{BOROUJENI2024102369}, and large-scale scene perception \cite{TONG2024102399}, this rapid growth has led to the accumulation of massive aerial videos.
-Therefore, efficient retrieval of relevant content from these large-scale UAV videos has become a critical research problem.
+\IEEEPARstart{U}{nmanned} aerial vehicles (UAVs), commonly known as drones, have rapidly emerged as cost-effective and versatile platforms for high-resolution, real-time aerial data collection.
+With the global popularity of drones, massive aerial videos have been generated.
+Therefore, efficient retrieval of relevant content from these large-scale UAV videos has become a critical research issue \cite{huang2024visual,zhan2026does,zhang2023hypersphere}.
 Drone text-video retrieval (DTVR) links natural language queries to video data.
-It is vital in domains such as urban management, emergency response, security surveillance, and disaster relief.
+It is vital in domains such as urban management, emergency response, security surveillance, and disaster relief \cite{zhan2026mvpc}.

-Although text-video retrieval has achieved substantial progress in natural video domains, supported by benchmark datasets such as MSR-VTT \cite{xu2016msr} and MSVD \cite{chen2011collecting}, the UAV video domain remains comparatively underexplored.
+Although text-video retrieval has achieved substantial progress in natural video domains, such as MSR-VTT \cite{xu2016msr} and MSVD \cite{chen2011collecting}, the UAV video domain remains underexplored.
 A representative attempt to address this problem is CapERA \cite{bashmal2023capera}, which extends the ERA dataset \cite{mou2020era} with human-annotated captions.
 However, CapERA has two major limitations.
-First, the captions are coarse in granularity: videos within the same class often share highly similar descriptions that emphasize generic motion patterns while neglecting contextual factors such as environmental conditions and background objects.
-Second, the captions exhibit limited semantic diversity: many are generated via paraphrasing or back-translation \cite{bashmal2023capera} of a single source description, resulting in multiple captions per video with substantial redundancy.
+First, its captions are coarse-grained.
+Videos within the same class often share highly similar descriptions that emphasize generic motion patterns while neglecting contextual factors such as environmental conditions and background objects.
+Second, the captions lack semantic diversity.
+Many are generated by paraphrasing or back-translation \cite{bashmal2023capera} of a single source description, leading to severe redundancy among multiple captions for the same video.
 This lack of granularity and diversity weakens text-video correspondence and severely limits retrieval models’ ability to discriminate among visually similar aerial videos.
 Consequently, existing aerial datasets remain inadequate for supporting accurate and robust UAV text-video retrieval.